top of page

 2. Kayak across the lake and get a close view of the glacier itself or experience whale watching by kayak.
 See Mendenhall Glacier up close and personal on a Mendenhall Lake Canoe Tour.

-3. Mt.
-Robert’s is a nice hike to get a bird’s eye view of Juneau.
+4. Mt.
+Roberts is a nice hike to get a bird’s eye view of Juneau.
 You can hike up Mt.
 Roberts and then take the tramway down.
-For an easy trail with beautiful views and waterfalls, hike Preservance Trail.
+For an easy trail with beautiful views and waterfalls, hike Perseverance Trail.

 Ketchikan

 Known for its totem poles, art, hilly streets, and salmon fishing, Ketchikan is a well-loved stop on the Inside Passage route.
-Enjoy the views at Misty Fjords National Monument with green mountains reflected in icy waters, waterfalls, and islands.
+Charming Creek Street, the Great Alaskan Lumberjack Show plus a wide range of natural adventures made this our favorite cruise port.

 Top five picks for Ketchikan

 1. Ketchikan is considered the Salmon Capital of the World, so salmon fishing is a must!
-Or experience what it's like to be a commercial fisherman in Alaska and haul a 700-pound king crab pot at the Bering Sea Crab Fishermen’s Tour (from Deadliest Catch) including eagle feeding.
+However, the guys in our group had no luck at all!
+If you want a sure thing, You can help haul a 700-pound king crab pot at the Bering Sea Crab Fishermen’s Tour (from Deadliest Catch) including eagle feeding.

 2. Kayak out to Orcas Cove for a prime location to view wildlife.
 Or take a boating expedition to the Tongass National Forest and see bald eagles, bears, and whales.